sensoworks/docs/docs/add-ons/gviot-platform-what-why-when-v1.0.md

 * FreeRTOS?

-* Code distribution OTA to the Edge Gateways
+* Code distribution OTA to The Sensoworks Edge gateways

 ## 12.1 Other ideas

 * FreeRTOS?

-* Code distribution OTA to the Edge Gateways
+* Code distribution OTA to The Sensoworks Edge gateways

 * AI & machine learning